jina-ai/jina/docs/concepts/serving/executor/serve.md

 - A **shared Executor** is launched using the [Jina CLI](../../cli/index.rst) and does *not* sit behind a Gateway.
 It is intended to be used in one or more Flows.
 However, it can be also accessed by a {ref}`Client <client>`.
-Because a shared Executor does not reside behind a Gataway, it requires fewer networking hops when used inside of a Flow.
+Because a shared Executor does not reside behind a Gateway, it requires fewer networking hops when used inside of a Flow.
-However, it is not suitable for exposing a standalone service, outside the scope of a Flow.
+However, it is not suitable for exposing a standalone service without gRPC protocol.

+In any case, the user needs to make sure that the Document types bound to each endpoint are compatible inside a Flow.
 ````

 (deployment)=